GeoLog

 Expanding the research

 The current core is just the beginning.
-Next year, the team plans another expedition to gather additional sediment cores from various Arctic regions.
-These new samples will expand the dataset, offering a more comprehensive picture of Arctic climate during past interglacial periods.
+Next year, the i2B team plans another expedition on-board Norway’s ice-class research vessel, RV Kronprins Haakon, to collect additional geological archives from various locations in the Arctic Ocean.
+These new sediment cores will expand the dataset, offering a new piece to the puzzle and a more comprehensive picture of Arctic climate during past warm periods.

-Jochen Knies and his team aim to determine whether the Arctic has been ice-free in the past while uncovering valuable insights into how the region may evolve under ongoing climate change.
-Their research is vital to understanding the complexities of global climate dynamics and enhancing predictive models for the Arctic’s future.
+Led by Dr Jochen Knies, researchers within the newly funded European Research Council project, i2B – Into The Blue, aim to resolve past Arctic greenhouse climates and uncover valuable insights into how the region may evolve under ongoing climate change.
+This research is vital to understanding the complexities of global climate dynamics and enhancing predictive models for the Arctic’s future.

-Jochen Knies is a member of the new centre for ice, Cryosphere, Carbon and Climate (iC3), which investigates how the links between ice sheets, carbon cycles and ocean ecosystems affect life on Earth.
-He is also project leads of the new project into the Blue (i2B), which aims at resolving past Arctic greenhouse climates.
+Dr Jochen Knies is also a research unit lead for the Norwegian Centre of Excellence, iC3: Centre for ice, Cryosphere, Carbon and Climate, which is based at UiT The Arctic University of Norway, and investigates how the links between ice sheets, carbon cycles and ocean ecosystems affect life on Earth.

 Emeric Babut du Marès is a PhD student at the Arctic University of Norway (UiT) in the new centre for ice, Cryosphere, Carbon and Climate (iC3), which aims to investigate the interactions between ice sheets, carbon cycles, climate, and ecosystems.
 Emeric's work consists of shedding light on one of these scientific gaps: where and how much methane is stored as hydrates beneath the Antarctic ice sheet, and how sensitive this methane reservoir is to climate-induced ice sheet mass loss?
 Interested in the topic?
 Contact: emeric.m.mares@uit.no